“People will do anything, no matter how absurd, to avoid facing their own souls.”

 How can one begin to work with their Shadow?

-On Friday, May 17 through Saturday, May 19, The Lovett Center clinicians Ernest Patterson and Michael Lassoff and specially trained friends of The Lovett Center will host an immersive, experiential Shadow Integration weekend.
+On Friday, May 17, 2019, through Saturday, May 19, 2019, The Lovett Center clinicians Ernest Patterson and Michael Lassoff and specially trained friends of The Lovett Center hosted an immersive, experiential Shadow Integration weekend.

-By participating in a shadow weekend, participants will have an opportunity to see what patterns keep repeating themselves causing pain, frustration, and a lack of freedom.
-The shadow integration weekend will also create a safe space for individuals to gain support, increase freedom, and receive deep healing.
+By participating in a shadow weekend, participants had the opportunity to see what patterns keep repeating themselves causing pain, frustration, and a lack of freedom.
+The shadow integration weekend also created a safe space for individuals to gain support, increase freedom, and receive deep healing.
+Contact us today for mental health wellness.